The New Flickr

 It will be interesting to see if Flickr differentiates between “pro” photo uploads and “on-the-go” iPhone camera uploads.
 But can they?
 Who’s to say iPhone photos are a lesser version of photography?
 There are photographers who take far better photos with their iPhones than some folks do with their 5D.
 An expensive camera and a copy of Lightroom do not a good photographer make.

 Maybe this is their first step in reinventing themselves for the mobile age.
 Perhaps their game plan is simply to do all they can to get as many people using the service as possible.
 I say let the users chose who to follow and what to post, and let Flickr focus on empowering us to discover, follow, favorite, and shoot as much as possible.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.